AndreV84/ravi/README.md

 # ravi
-IN case the system has no opencv installed - just run the script with prior having a look to its content. then test the binary with
+IN case the system has no opencv installed - just run the script with prior having a look to its content. then test the binary with the axample below

 HOW TO INSTALL